-Heritage Park Loop is a 3.1 mile lightly trafficked loop trail located near Adrian, MI that features a river and is rated as moderate.
+Heritage Park Loop is a 3.1 mile lightly trafficked loop trail located near Adrian, Michigan that features a river and is rated as moderate.
 The trail is primarily used for hiking and mountain biking and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Very well kept trail and very good trial markings I was bummed at the end because I forgot to record it